Virophage database doubles with discovery in freshwater lakes datasets.

 Lake Viral Ecology

-The work stemmed from a Community Science Program (CSP) proposal involving northern freshwater lakes by KT (Trina) McMahon of the University of Wisconsin-Madison.
+The work stemmed from a Community Science Program (CSP) proposal involving northern freshwater lakes by Katherine (Trina) McMahon of the University of Wisconsin-Madison.
 Samples of microbial communities in Lake Mendota and Trout Bog Lake were regularly collected over several years as part of the NSF-funded North Temperate Lakes Long Term Ecological Research (NTL-LTER) project of the National Science Foundation.
 Sequencing and analyzing these metagenomes from the 3-year and the 5-year time-series is allowing researchers to identify the community members, determine their metabolic pathways, and follow changes in communities over several years.

 Beyond looking at the microbial communities, McMahon and Rex Malmstrom, head of the DOE JGI Micro-Scale Applications group, asked collaborator Matt Sullivan at The Ohio State University if he’d be interested in using the same metagenomic data sets to look at the lakes’ viral ecology.
 Roux started mining the data sets while still a postdoctoral fellow with the Sullivan lab.
 “I knew there were lots of viruses in the sequence data, but not that some the viruses were themselves hosts to other viruses,” said Malmstrom.
 “With time series data we could do more than assemble genome and build phylogenetic trees, the data allowed us to examine genetic variation within populations and look for co-occurrence and abundance patterns between virophages and their giant virus hosts.
 With so many time points in the data set, you can find strong connections.”